Alessandra Ambrosio Gets Soaking Wet In A Red Bikini In Underwater Photos

 Alessandra rocked what appeared to be a red-hot slinky swimsuit, which was very high-cut at the bottom to show off plenty of her toned booty and her uber-long legs.

-The second media in the upload was a video, which showed Alessandra while she swum with the ocean life.
-She got close to dolphins and several species of fish, this time in a fire engine red bikini.
+The second media in the upload was a video, which showed Alessandra while she swam wearing a fire-engine red swimsuit with the ocean life.
+She got close to dolphins and several species of fish.

-She appeared to wear the same sizzling two-piece in the third and final media in the upload.
-That was a photo of the beauty as she flashed even more skin in her swimwear while still under the water.

-She got close to what appeared to be a very large sting ray while she wore a bright red bikini, including a tiny pair of bottoms with a ruffled strap over her hips.
-She kept things matching with a bikini top in the same fiery color which perfectly highlighted her seriously slim middle.
+In the third and final media in the upload, she got close to what appeared to be a very large stingray.
+She wore a bright red bikini that featured a tiny pair of bottoms with a ruffled strap over her hips.
+She kept things matching with a bikini top in the same fiery color, which perfectly highlighted her seriously slim middle.

-Alessandra had a snorkel on her face and wore a pair of black and white fins to make her way through the water.
+Alessandra had a snorkel on her face and wore a pair of black-and-white fins to make her way through the water.

-In the caption, the supermodel shared an inspiring message about taking better care of our oceans.

-In her lengthy message, she told her 10.3 million followers in part that it was our “individual and collective duty” to make sure we use the ocean’s resources “sustainably” and she urged fans to do a little more.
-Her upload has received more than 54,000 likes in 15 hours.
+In the lengthy caption, the supermodel shared an inspiring message about taking better care of our oceans.
+She told her 10.3 million followers in part that it was our “individual and collective duty” to make sure we use the ocean’s resources “sustainably,” and she urged fans to do a little more.

-The latest look at the star in her bikini came shortly after the star, who hung up her Victoria’s Secret Angel wings in 2017, shared a number of her own bikini snaps to Instagram over the weekend.
+The latest look at the star, who hung up her Victoria’s Secret Angel wings in 2017, in a bikini came after a number of other bikini snaps were shared to Instagram over the weekend.
 That time, Alessandra sunbathed by a swimming pool in a shimmery blue two-piece from her own line.